Gentrification: France

 In Paris, most poor neighborhoods in the east have seen rising prices and the arrival of many wealthy residents.
 However, the process is mitigated by social housing and most cities tend to favor a "social mix"; that is, having both low and high-income residents in the same neighborhoods.
 But in practice, social housing does not cater to the poorest segment of the population; most residents of social dwellings are from the low-end of the middle class.
 As a result, a lot of poor people have been forced to go first to the close suburbs (1970 to 2000) and then more and more to remote "periurban areas" where public transport is almost nonexistent.
 The close suburbs (Saint-Ouen, Saint Denis, Aubervilliers, ...) are now in the early stages of gentrification although still poor.
 A lot of high-profile companies offering well-paid jobs have moved near Saint-Denis and new real-estate programs are underway to provide living areas close to the new jobs.

-On the other side, the eviction of the poorest people to periurban areas since 2000 has been analyzed as the main cause for the rising political far-right National Front.
-When the poor lived in the close suburbs, their problems were very visible to the wealthy population.
-But the periurban population and its problem is mainly "invisible" from recent presidential campaign promises.
-These people have labelled themselves "les invisibles".
-Many of them fled both rising costs in Paris and nearby suburbs with an insecure and ugly environment to live in small houses in the countryside but close to the city.
-But they did not factor in the huge financial and human cost of having up to four hours of transportation every day.
-Since then, a lot has been invested in the close suburbs (with new public transports set to open and urban renewal programs) they fled, but almost nobody cares of these "invisible" plots of land.
-Since the close suburbs are now mostly inhabited by immigrants, these people have a strong resentment against immigration: They feel everything is done for new immigrants but nothing for the native French population.
+On the other side, the eviction of the poorest people to peri-urban areas since 2000 has been analyzed as the cause for the political far-right National Front.
+When the poor lived in the close suburbs, their problems were visible to the wealthy population.
+But the peri-urban population and its problem is thought to have been less emphasized by political leaders.
+Many of these people have labelled themselves "les invisibles".
+Many of them fled both rising costs in Paris and nearby suburbs, with an unsafe and unpleasant, environment to live in small houses in the countryside, but close to the city.
+But they did not factor in the huge financial and human cost of having up to four hours of commuting every day.
+Since then, more has been invested in the close suburbs (with new public transports set to open and urban renewal programs) they fled, but there is thought to be too little interest in these "invisible" plots of land.
+Since the close suburbs are now mostly inhabited by immigrants, some people have a strong resentment against immigration: some feel everything is done for new immigrants but nothing for the native French population.